 All reservations can be made via Tock.
 All club members receive complimentary wine tasting experiences with bottle purchase, for up to four adults, with member present.
 All parties can have a maximum of six guests.
 We ask that all visitors agree to our Visitor Policy.

-Relax in a private alcove above the creek, nestled under the apple dryer barn while your host leads you through a personal tasting of Phillips Hill wines.
-Learn about our wines, what to pair them with and the region in general as you enjoy the comfort of one of the most historic and awe-inspiring settings of Anderson Valley.
+Relax in a private cove above the creek, nesteled under the Apple Barn while your host leads you through a tasting of our wines.
+Learn our story, our winemaking style and what to pair our wines with as you enjoy the comfort of one of the most historic and awe-inspiring settings in Anderson Valley.

 History of the Apple Dryer Barn